 - Family therapy

 Do you have a substance use disorder that involves amphetamines?
-You can get help to stop using the drugs at Serenity House Detox.
+You can get help to stop using the drugs at Serenity House Detox & Recovery.
 We offer prescription drug and meth detox programs.
 Our detox center also provides programs for other drug problems, including: